 Now in its 12th year of publication, Benchmark exclusively covers the litigation and disputes market in North America, covering the US, Canada, Latin America and, most recently, Europe and the Asia-Pacific region.

 The original publication, Benchmark Litigation—the definitive guide to America’s leading litigation firms and attorneys—is the only publication to focus exclusively on US litigation.

-Since the brand’s inception in 2008, which then focused solely on the US commercial litigation market, the Benchmark line of publications now include coverage of the Canadian and Mexican litigation markets.
+Since the brand’s inception in 2008, which then focused solely on the US commercial litigation market, the Benchmark line of publications now include coverage of the Canadian, Latin American, European, and Asia-Pacific litigation markets.

 To help streamline the interview process, we have offered some guidelines for scheduling partner interviews with our researchers.
 Here is what to expect, along with what we expect.